mfrasca/ecto/guides/howtos/Navigating Relations.md

 What is relevant to us here is the `CONSTRAINT` block at the end of each table.
-Ecto not only created the columns, it also made our database aware of the meaning of the `location_id` in `plants`, and that it impacts the `locations` table as well.
+Ecto not only created the columns, it also made our database aware of the meaning of the `location_id` in `plants`, and how it impacts the `locations` table as well.

 ### Migrate/rollback

 On second thought, this is not precisely what we needed.
-I want to have a short `code`, a somewhat longer `name` -255 characters is definitely far too long-, and let's say that the lenght of the description is fine.
+I want to have a short `code`, a somewhat longer `name` -255 characters is definitely much too long-, and let's say that the lenght of the description is fine.

 Let's undo the migration, correct it, redo, and review what we just did: